 - Apretude is given as an intramuscular injection once a month for the first 2 months, then once every 2 months and is given only by a healthcare provider.
 A negative HIV test is required prior to each injection.
 Before the first Apretude injection, patients may take oral cabotegravir (Vocabria) for at least 28 days to determine cabotegravir tolerability (this is not required).

 - Common side effects are injection site reactions like pain/tenderness, diarrhea, headache, fever, fatigue, sleep disorders, nausea, dizziness, flatulence, and stomach pain.

 Genvoya (cobicistat, elvitegravir, emtricitabine, tenofovir alafenamide)

-A one tablet per day regimen is especially advantageous for patients who desire a once-a-day regimen or who may have difficulties taking mutiple doses or pills per day.
+- A one tablet per day regimen is especially advantageous for patients who desire a once-a-day regimen or who may have difficulties taking mutiple doses or pills per day.

 Genvoya: Facts to Know

-Out of six different regimens, both Stribild and Genvoya are recommended (AI rating) as a complete regimen for treatment-naive adults and adolescents by the US Department of Health and Human Services (DHHS).
-These regimens are recommended regardless of viral load, have optimal effectiveness, good tolerability, and are easy to use.
+Out of several regimens, both Stribild and Genvoya are both used as a complete regimen for treatment-naive adults and adolescents.
+These regimens are used regardless of viral load, have optimal effectiveness, good tolerability, and are easy to use.
 Selection should be based on safety, cost, and accessibility.

-In March 2016, FDA also approved Odefsey (emtricitabine, rilpivirine and tenofovir alafenamide), a 3-drug, fixed-dose NNRTI and NRTI complete regimen for the treatment of HIV-1 infection.
-Odefsey is approved in:
+In 2016, the FDA approved Odefsey (emtricitabine, rilpivirine and tenofovir alafenamide), a 3-drug, fixed-dose complete regimen for the treatment of HIV-1 infection.
+It is made by Gilead.